-Tips on encouraging more women to progress in business are just as effective for encouraging more men to stay and climb the career ladder in your organisation as well.
-The aim is to create a culture where everyone can work in a way which makes them feel productive and engaged.
+Tips on encouraging more women to progress in business are just as effective for encouraging more men to stay and climb the career ladder in your organization as well.
+The aim is to create a culture where everyone can work in a way that makes them feel productive and engaged.

 1. Show encouragement and give employees a voice

-Despite having all the knowledge, intelligence, skills and expertise, some people are held back by their own self-doubt when it comes to climbing the career ladder.
+Despite having all the knowledge, intelligence, skills, and expertise, some people are held back by their own self-doubt when it comes to climbing the career ladder.
 Often referred to as ‘Imposter syndrome’, research by McKinsey shows that more women than men are likely to experience this.
-If you spot the potential, attitude and enthusiasm you are looking for, then back that employee to do the job.
-Help develop their confidence and self-belief by looking for opportunities to get them involved in projects which are crucial to the business, empower them to take on broader responsibilities and open the way for them to proactively contribute in meetings and discussions.
+If you spot the potential, attitude, and enthusiasm you are looking for, then back that employee to do the job.
+Help develop their confidence and self-belief by looking for opportunities to get them involved in projects which are crucial to the business, empower them to take on broader responsibilities, and open the way for them to proactively contribute to meetings and discussions.
 There’s a strong chance they will thrive and, in turn, your business will benefit.

 2. Coaching and mentoring

-Coaching and mentoring can help people to realise their full potential and to develop their own authentic leadership style.
+Coaching and mentoring can help people to realize their full potential and to develop their own authentic leadership style.
 A study by Grant Thornton revealed that one of the most significant things in helping women to succeed in leadership was having a mentor or sponsor.
-Find opportunities to match up-and-coming talent with sponsors, mentors or coaches.
-This could be from within the organisation itself, or via external networking and business growth schemes.
+Find opportunities to match up-and-coming talent with sponsors, mentors, or coaches.
+This could be from within the organization itself, or via external networking and business growth schemes.
 Another study by Cambridge University showed that there is also a benefit to pairing people of different genders together.

 While many people seek a mentor or sponsor of the same gender because they perceive there will be more common ground, this research suggests that picking a mentor of the opposite gender will help people to appreciate what the workplace looks like from a different point of view.
 This not only encourages both parties to learn from each other’s strengths it opens opportunities for men and women to work together in tackling unconscious bias and barriers to progression.